Reader’s Corner

 Back to the Garden introduces Raquel Laing, a damaged cop whose prior sins have moved her out of active investigations and dropped her into the punishment of a cold-case team where her uncanny ability to read microscopic bodily cues of those she interviews is valued and needed if the team is to be successful in getting identification from a dying serial killer about the women he has killed.

 Add in the complications of an attractive woman, a large estate in the process of recovering from its time as a hippie commune, ever-present inter-familial jealousies, a sister who is a dark-web explorer, a famous artist whose large statue of Eve covers the grave of an unknown person buried decades earlier, and all the ingredients for a Laurie R. King mystery are in place.
 Follow the narrative thread to its final outcome.
 You will likely be surprised but not disappointed.
+(I received a copy of the ARC in exchange for a fair review.)

 The Rising Tide by Ann Cleeves